mxsasha/lessobviouschecklist/docs/index.md

 - It’s easy for people to feel overwhelmed by the social interactions, sound level and business at conferences.
 A quiet room, which is a (somewhat) noise insulated room where there is no talking, can give these attendees a chance to decompress.
 It’s also a good place for people that need to focus on some work.
 All you need is a room with some chairs/desks/beanbags.
 Make sure that your quiet room is in a place that's easily accessible.
 - Plan for signs to guide people without overwhelming them.
 Design them well ahead with a consistent color scheme and the conference logo.
 Depending on your venue layout, it can be worth it to invest in stands to place them in the best position, rather than stick them to a wall.
 - Earlier in the conference, have some extra volunteers around to guide people.
 That will also help you discover where you need to fix up your signage.
 - Publish details of your health/covid policy.
-Is masking expexted?
+Is masking expected?
 Required?
 Vaccinations?
 Document this clearly and early.
 Harassing someone for wearing a mask should always be treated as a CoC violation.
 See [PyCon UK](https://2023.pyconuk.org/health/) for an example.

-## Code of conduct
+## Code of Conduct

 - Have a code of conduct / inclusivity policy.
 There are [plenty of examples](https://2018.djangocon.eu/conduct/) for this.
 Most of them can be summarised as “don’t be an asshole, and be considerate for how your actions may be perceived by others” but for numerous reasons that have been discussed at length elsewhere, it is important to include more detail.
 - Ensure the CoC is known to everyone.
 This ensures nobody can say “I didn’t know” and also stresses to your attendees how important it is to you.
 Make people confirm knowing the CoC when they buy a ticket, or submit the call for papers.
 Have posters around the venue with a short version and mention it in your introduction talks every day.
 - Parties are notorious for CoC violations, often related to alcohol.
 Stress in your announcements by mail, twitter or in person, that the CoC applies to the party too.
 When you make your event more accessible to people that don’t drink alcohol, as listed above, you are also making it easier for other attendees to drink moderately and responsibly.
 People are more inclined to keep drinking more if everyone around them is still drinking alcohol too.